 Ireland even has a mermaid-saint, and her story is the near twin of Killone's.
 Lí Ban was a woman who survived the flood that drowned her people and formed Lough Neagh; she lived a year alone beneath the water, was changed into a creature half-woman and half-salmon, and roamed the lake and the sea for three hundred years — until a monk's net took her, and Saint Comgall baptised her with the name Muirgen, "sea-born," and she is honoured as a saint to this day, with her feast on the twenty-seventh of January.
 A woman in a lake, beside a monastery, half a salmon: the same elements that gather at Killone, where the mermaid's water laps the wall of an abbey.

 Even the salmon in Mary Finn's curse is no accident.
-It reaches back to the oldest water-story the Irish have — of the lady Sinann, granddaughter of the sea-god, who went to the Well of Wisdom at the world's edge, where nine hazel trees dropped their nuts into the water and the Salmon of Knowledge ate them.
+It reaches back to the oldest water-story the Irish have: that of the lady Sinann, granddaughter of the sea-god, who went to the Well of Wisdom at the world's edge, where nine hazel trees dropped their nuts into the water and the Salmon of Knowledge ate them.
 The well rose up and drowned her, and her body was carried down to become the River Shannon, which carries her name still.
-The salmon is the sacred creature of Irish water, the keeper of its wisdom — and Killone's own stream runs down, in the end, to that same Shannon.
+The salmon is the sacred creature of Irish water, the keeper of its wisdom, and Killone's own stream runs down, in the end, to that same Shannon.
 When the mermaid curses the O'Briens with the image of the spent salmon, she is speaking the deepest language the island has.

 The water-woman, and the fall of houses